-The TORCH ‘Global South’ Visiting Professorships is a flagship scheme to support Visiting Professors from the Global South for a minimum of one term in the academic year in Oxford.
-All Souls College will host the visiting academic, and TORCH would provide the Faculty and additional logistical support.
+The TORCH ‘Global South’ Visiting Professorships is a flagship scheme that supports Visiting Professors from the Global South for a minimum of one term in the academic year in Oxford.
+All Souls College will generously host the visiting academic, and TORCH will provide the Faculty and additional logistical support.

 TORCH created the ‘Global South Visiting Professorship’ scheme in 2015, with the aim to support Visiting Professorships and Fellowships for academics from countries in the Global South (including, but not limited to, India, Pakistan, Brazil, Malaysia, Philippines, Mauritius, Nigeria, Ghana, Kenya, Tanzania, and across Southern Africa and the Caribbean).

-The scholars from the Global South are hosted in Oxford for a minimum of a term to conduct their research, as well as contribute, where possible, to the teaching environment through open and public events, and participate in the academic life of the College and wider University.
-Oxford researchers and students are then able to learn from them and build connections with the visiting Professors and their research areas.
+The scholars from the Global South are hosted in Oxford for a minimum of a term to conduct their research and to contribute, where possible, to the teaching environment through open and public events.
+They also participate in the academic life of the College and wider University.
+The scheme brings mutual benefit to the Oxford community of researchers and students and to the Visiting Professor through the fruitful exchange of knowledge and experiences.

-TORCH provide accommodation, food and Senior Common Room membership through All Souls College, and a modest bursary to cover travel and expenses.
-TORCH also allocates their University Card for 1-year, so that they can continue their research and connection to Oxford.
+TORCH provides accommodation, food and Senior Common Room membership through All Souls College, and a modest bursary to cover travel and expenses.
+TORCH also provides the Visiting Professor with a University Card for 1 year, so that they can continue their research and connection to Oxford.